 Being elected to membership in research societies follows a rigorous evaluation of the scientist and his or her work.
 The most distinguished research society for basic molecular biology research is the European Molecular Biology Organisation (EMBO) with approximately 1,800 members.
-As of 2019, five out of the IMP’s 16 group leaders are elected EMBO members.
+As of 2022, seven out of the IMP’s 15 group leaders are elected EMBO members.

 Awards and honours also offer valuable insights into the quality of research.
-Among the most glamorous, two Breakthrough Prizes went to alumni: IMP Emeritus Director Kim Nasmyth was recognised for work mainly done at the IMP; Angelika Amon pursued a stellar career at MIT after a PhD at the IMP in the early 1990s.
+Among the most glamorous, two Breakthrough Prizes went to alumni: IMP Emeritus Director Kim Nasmyth was recognised for work mainly done at the IMP; and Angelika Amon pursued a stellar career at MIT after a PhD at the IMP in the early 1990s, for which she was awarded the prize one year after Nasmyth.
 Other award highlights include a total of five Wittgenstein Awards, Austria’s most prestigious research prize, for IMP group leaders.